CruGlobal/godchat-proto/README.md

 # Installation

-The repository holds a Ruby on Rails application that uses PostgreSQL as its database, and has a large number of dependencies for installation.
+This repository holds a Ruby on Rails application that uses PostgreSQL as its database, and has a large number of dependencies for installation.
 For full details please see [INSTALL.md](INSTALL.md)

 # Development